 The cuts signaled a transition not only for Play England, but also for Voce, who after managing the restructuring stepped down from Play England as part of a wider restructuring by its parent body, the National Children’s Bureau (NCB) – but not before making his feelings known.
 Speaking at an event to mark his departure, Voce accused the coalition government of betraying a generation of children by abandoning the 10-year play strategy and cutting every penny of national funding for play provision and play policy.

 Six months on and Voce has just collected an OBE for services to children.
-He is still working in the field, which he loves – advising play associations and local providers on how to sustain play provision without a national strategy – at the same time as continuing to make the case for a policy framework for play.
+He is still working in the field that he loves – advising play associations and local providers on how to sustain play provision without a national strategy – at the same time as continuing to make the case for a policy framework for play.
 Despite the difficulties facing the sector, he remains sanguine.

 “Play policy was a rather unnecessary victim of the austerity measures.
 There had been no money pledged after 2011 anyway.
 Playbuilder finished in March 2011 and the remaining seven years of the Play Strategy wasn’t more government funding for playgrounds but about embedding play provision within local planning and commissioning; developing and strengthening play partnerships so that planners, police, parks and highways understood their role.
 Unfortunately, the ‘back to basics’ approach of Michael Gove at DfE has meant the government dropping play completely, at least for now” he says.